 - Spoon the BBQ soy curls mixture on top of your favorite rice.
 I’m about the ease of preparation so I use prepared rice I buy at the grocery store.
-Anyone of these will do.
-Or make your own!
+Any one of these will do.
+Or cook the rice yourself!

 - This recipe calls for 4 cups of rice which is 1/2 cup per serving.
 Use more or less depending on your personal preferences.

 - You can serve these delicious BBQ Teriyaki soy curls over a baked potato instead of rice too.

 This recipe is great for meal prep.
 It makes 8 servings and can be kept in the refrigerator for up to five days.
 If it gets a little dried out, I just top with a little BBQ sauce.

 The Recipe for Hawaiin BBQ Soy Curls Over Rice: